220 Members of the House Support a Trump Impeachment Inquiry

 The complaint was made public a day after the White House released a summary of the July phone call between Trump and Zelensky.
 Per the White House summary, Zelensky expressed interest in purchasing U.S.-made missiles before Trump asked for a “favor.”
 He also asked Zelensky to open investigations into Biden and his son.
 Zelensky has publicly denied that Trump pressure him on the call, saying “Nobody pushed me.”

 The Constitution says the President may be impeached and removed for charges of “treason, bribery, or other high crimes and misdemeanors.”
-The process begins with the majority of the House of Representatives voting to impeach the president, following by a two-thirds majority of the Senate voting to convict and remove him or her.
+The process begins with the majority of the House of Representatives voting to impeach the president, followed by a two-thirds majority of the Senate voting to convict and remove him or her.

 Only three other presidents in American history have faced impeachment: President Andrew Johnson and Bill Clinton were impeached but acquitted by the Senate, and President Richard Nixon resigned amid impeachment proceedings.